-2. Patent Owner's Arguments Regarding Identification of a Spike Protein
+2. Patent Owner's Arguments Regarding Spike Protein

-Patent Owner argues that institution should be denied because Petitioner failed "to argue [that] Schrum or Geall teaches 'form[ing] a spike' under Petitioner's claim construction."
+Patent Owner argues that institution should be denied because Petitioner failed "to argue [that] Schrum or Geall teaches 'form[ing] a spike' under Petitioner's claim construction" of S protein.
 Prelim.
 Resp.
 46. We do not find this argument persuasive.

 As discussed above, Geall discloses vaccines where RNA encoding an immunogen is administered to a large animal.
 Ex.
 1010, 2:3-4.
-Among the immunogens Geall teaches may be encoded by its RNA vaccine are "those derived from a SARS coronavirus."
+Among the immunogens Geall teaches may be encoded by its RNA vaccines are "those derived from a SARS coronavirus."
 Id. at 19:26-27.
 More specifically, Geall discloses that the "coronavirus immunogen may be a spike polypeptide."
-Id. at 19:29-30.
+Id. at 19:28-30.
 Dr. Griffin testifies that the POSA "would have understood the disclosure of 'spike polypeptide' from a SARS coronavirus in Geall as referring to a structural protein forming a spike."
 Ex.
-1002 ¶ 72 n.
-118 (cited at Pet.
-23, 38).
-On this preliminary record, Dr. Griffin's presently-unrebutted testimony corresponds to Petitioner's claim construction and sufficiently shows that the combination of Geall and

-Schrum would be understood by the POSA as teaching an mRNA encoding a BetaCoV (e.g., SARS) protein forming a spike.
+1002 ¶ 72 n.120 (cited at Pet.
+21-22, 38-39); see also Ex.
+1002 ¶¶ 21- 31 (Dr. Griffin's testimony on background technology, including protein expression and viral spike proteins).
+On this record, Dr. Griffin's presentlyunrebutted testimony corresponds to Petitioner's claim construction and sufficiently shows that the combination of Geall and Schrum would be understood by the POSA as teaching an mRNA encoding a BetaCoV (e.g., SARS) protein forming a spike.

 At least at this preliminary stage, we determine that Petitioner's showing that the cited art suggests an mRNA vaccine encoding BetaCoV S protein is compelling.
-Petitioner identifies where Geall discloses a BetaCoV S protein and provides expert testimony explaining how this disclosure corresponds to the language of the claim.
-On the present record, we do not agree with Patent Owner that this showing is deficient and Patent Owner does not direct us to persuasive evidence rebutting Petitioner's showing.
-Accordingly, the evidence of record plainly supports that Geall discloses an RNA vaccine encoding a structural protein that forms a spike.
+Petitioner identifies Geall's express disclosure of a BetaCoV spike protein and provides expert testimony explaining how this disclosure corresponds to the language of the claim.
+On the present record, we do not agree with Patent Owner that this showing is deficient and Patent Owner does not direct us to any persuasive rebuttal evidence.
+Thus, the evidence of record plainly supports that a POSA would understand the combination of Schrum and Geall as teaching or suggesting an mRNA vaccine encoding a BetaCoV S protein-a structural protein forming a spike.

-3. Patent Owner's Arguments Regarding Motivation to Pursue mRNA Vaccine Compositions
+3. Patent Owner's Arguments Regarding Motivation to Pursue mRNA Vaccines

-Patent Owner argues that Petitioner has not established that the POSA would have been motivated to pursue mRNA vaccine compositions for four reasons: 1) Petitioner does not established that the POSA would have started with Schrum's disclosure of mRNA vaccines, 2) the prior art reflects that the POSA would have been skeptical of mRNA vaccines, 3) Petitioner does not account for the preference in the art for self-replicating RNA vaccines, and 4) Petitioner does not provide sufficient reason to pick betacoronavirus spike protein from Geall's list of immunogens.
+Patent Owner argues that Petitioner has not established that the POSA would have been motivated to pursue mRNA vaccine compositions for four reasons: 1) Petitioner has not established that the POSA would have started with Schrum's disclosure of mRNA vaccines, 2) the prior art reflects that the POSA would have been skeptical of mRNA vaccines, 3) Petitioner does not account for the preference in the art for self-replicating RNA vaccines, and 4) Petitioner does not provide sufficient reason to pick betacoronavirus spike protein from Geall's list of immunogens.
 We address each of these arguments in turn.

-a) Arguments Regarding the Sufficiency of Schrum's Disclosure of mRNA Vaccines
+a) Schrum's Disclosure of mRNA Vaccines

 Patent Owner argues that the POSA would not have been motivated to "start from Schrum's passing reference to mRNA vaccines."
 Prelim.
 Resp.
 47. According to Patent Owner, "Schrum dedicates over 185 pages to therapeutic use of mRNA, and its only working examples relate to therapeutic or standard research proteins."
 Id.
-This contrasts with Schrum's "Activation of Immune Response: Vaccines" subsection, which comprises only 10 paragraphs and lacks a working example.
+Patent Owner contends that this contrasts with Schrum's "Activation of Immune Response: Vaccines" subsection, which comprises only ten paragraphs and lacks a working example.
 Id.
 Patent Owner asserts that "Petitioner identifies no reason a POSA would have started from this brief reference in Schrum."
 Id.